 DemandTM Sales Agreement with JonesTrading.
-In accordance with the terms of the sales agreement, as of March 29, 2017, we have sold 479,681 shares of our common stock having an aggregate offering price of \$6.5 million through JonesTrading.
+In accordance with the terms of the sales agreement, as of April 3, 2017, we have sold and issued 479,681 shares of our common stock having an aggregate offering price of \$6.5 million through JonesTrading.
 Any additional sales in the public market of our common stock under the shelf registration statement could adversely affect prevailing market prices for our common stock.